User-zwj/Lp/README.md

 # Lp

-This repository is used to generate all the tables and figures in the following paper:
+This branch is used to generate all the tables and figures in Chapter 3 of my dissertation.

-*$L^p$ Convergence of Approximate Maps and Probability Densities for Forward and Inverse Problems in Uncertainty Quantification*.

 ***PS: There are 8 tables and 5 Figures in total.***

 ----
-**Note: This branch is used to generate the same results in the dissertation but with different numbering and plot formatting**

 ## Dependencies
 All the code is current run on Python 3.6 mainly using NumPy, SciPy, matplotlib, OS, DOLFIN and math.